 Have you ever been to Nusa Penida?
-Most tourists who visit Nusa Penida probably have no idea that this is known locally as the ‘black magic island’.
+Most tourists who’ve been to this beautiful Indonesian Island probably have no idea that the island is known locally as the ‘black magic island’.

 In Bali, the residents strongly emphasize balance – both of the good and the bad.
 Therefore for the Balinese, Penida is an important spiritual destination.
-By visiting this temple where fresh water runs into the sea.
-And if you open yourself up to it, you probably can feel a strong spiritual presence there.
+For tourists, you can pay a visit to the revered temple where fresh water runs into the sea and you’re probably going to feel a strong spiritual presence there.

 Getting to Nusa Penida